 Demo ¶

 First, we need a demo application.
-I use a simple Quarkus application for this purpose.
+I will use a simple Quarkus application for this purpose.
 You can install any Java application as a service.
-Usually, you install applications that run forever like an HTTP server in this case.
+Usually, you install applications that run continuously, like an HTTP server in this case.

 mvn io.quarkus:quarkus-maven-plugin:2.5.1.Final:create -DprojectGroupId=com.testlab -DprojectArtifactId=testservice -DclassName="com.testlab.testservice.GreetingResource" -Dpath="/hello"